 Ancient trees are part of our landscape, our art, our history.
 As remnants of the ancient ‘wildwood’, they’re in our very soul – and yet we often mistreat or neglect them.
 A tree safari day with our great friends, the ebullient, passionate Ted Green and Jill Butler, will ensure you never look at a ‘veteran’ tree the same way again.

 Discover how the oak – our iconic British tree - is a universe in itself, supporting hundreds of species.
 Here at Knepp some of the rarest bracket fungi in Europe and the UK’s rarest beetles have been found on our oaks – an indication of the continuity of Knepp’s tree history.

 But what we see is only the tip of the ice-berg.
-Beneath the soil the roots of the great oak are plugged into a vast symbiotic support-system of mycorrhizal fungi – leading some to question whether we can define the tree as a plant - or is it really a fungus?
+Beneath the soil the roots of the great oak are plugged into a vast symbiotic support-system of mycorrhizal fungi.
+Encounter the dynamics of the wood pasture in action and meet some remarkable trees with your remarkable guides - Ted Green and Jill Butler

 Walking will be at a gentle pace for about 2 hours in the morning and about 1 ½ hours after lunch, with frequent stops.
 You’ll need a moderate level of fitness and be able to cope with walking on uneven ground.